 What's Max Ci / Max Ci 360

-Escort Radar has recently (May 2017) released their latest custom installed systems - Max Ci and Max Ci 360, to replace their M3-based 9500Ci Pro / Platinum edition.
+Escort Radar has recently (May 2017) released their latest custom installed systems - Max Ci and Max Ci 360 (North American edition), to replace their M3-based 9500Ci Pro / Platinum edition.
 MaxCi is a fully digital (DSP) radar system combined with two front ShifterMax laser heads for laser jamming.
 MaxCi 360 basically includes two additional ShifterMax heads for the rear, as well as a rear-facing radar antenna for directional arrows.

 MaxCi's ShifterMax Fails to Jam DragonEye LIDAR